Pherosphaera hookeriana: Distribution and habitat

-Pherosphaera hookeriana is endemic to Tasmania's west, southwest and central plateau, the current distribution of the species is most likely to be a reflection of post-glacial expansion from refugia and subsequent fire events (Kirkpatrick & Dickinson 1984) Pherosphaera hookeriana exists in altitudinal ranges from 600 to 1300 meters above sea level in a wide range of habitats from alpine to Sphagnum bogs, the common element through the environments the species inhabits is the high soil moisture content and annual rainfall.
+Pherosphaera hookeriana is endemic to Tasmania's west, southwest and central plateau.
+The current distribution of the species is most likely to be a reflection of post-glacial expansion from refugia and subsequent fire events (Kirkpatrick & Dickinson 1984).
+Pherosphaera hookeriana grows from 600 to 1300 meters elevation in a wide range of habitats from alpine to Sphagnum bogs, the common element through the environments the species inhabits is the high soil moisture content and annual rainfall.
 Confirmed records indicate that the species ranges from the Walls of Jerusalem National Park in the north to Mt La Perouse in Southwest National Park (Tasmanian threatened species guide 2016) – about 12 kilometers from Tasmania's south coast.
 Most populations of the species occurs on soils derived from Jurassic dolerite, with an exception being a stand in Artichoke Valley near Frenchmans Cap, which grows on sedimentary deposits.

 Population

 Mount Field National Park has long been recognized as the stronghold for the species with areas of coniferous heath being dominated or co-dominated by the species.
 There are approximately 30 known stands with an estimated population of 20,000 individuals.
 There is a high likelihood that stands of the species undiscovered, particularly in the Walls of Jerusalem National Park.